DLibatique/LATN102-S20/notes/1-nouns-adjs.md

 The declension of these adjectives is relatively simple.
 To get the adjective's stem, you take the *-a* off the feminine singular form (the second part of the dictionary entry) and then add the appropriate endings onto it.
 If you need a masculine form, then you decline the adjective like a [2nd declension masculine noun](../../charts/1-nouns#second-declension-masculine) (e.g., *maritus*).
 If you need a feminine form, you decline it like a [1st declension feminine noun](../../charts/1-nouns#first-declension-feminine) (e.g., *puella*).
 If you need a neuter form, you decline it like a [2nd declension neuter noun](../../charts/1-nouns#second-declension-neuter) (e.g., *exemplum*).

 The full declension chart for 2-1-2 adjectives can be found [here](../../charts/1-adjectives#212).

+### 1.1) -īus adjectives:

+There is a special subset of 2-1-2 adjectives known as *-īus adjectives*, so called because although they are 2-1-2 adjectives, their genitive singular forms across all three genders end in -īus, rather than the -ī or -ae familiar from regular 2-1-2 adjectives.
+Also, their dative singular forms across all three genders end in -ī, rather than the expected -ō or -ae.
+Nine adjectives fall into this pattern, and two of them are in your vocabulary for this module: *nullus*, *nulla*, *nullum*, "no, none", and *uter*, *utra*, *utrum*, "both, whichever (of two)."
+So, take a look at the following examples:

+- *pater nullīus familiae*, "father of no family"
+- *parentēs utrīus fīliī*, "parents of whichever son"

 ### 2) Three termination adjectives: